 by John Ellis

-When many Christians think of Apologetics, they think of a formal debate.
+When many Christians think of Apologetics, a formal debate is what comes to mind.
 On one side of the stage, in their mind’s eye, sits a sartorial atheist who, no doubt, is a professor at the local state university.
 Maybe a philosophy professor.
 Maybe a sociology professor.
-Whatever he probably teaches, the whiff of academia is unmistakable.
+Whatever he it is that he probably teaches, the whiff of academia is unmistakable.
 Perched on a stool across the stage from the atheist is a Christian who is equally sartorial.
-No doubt, the Christian is a college professor or Anglican priest.
+No doubt, the Christian is a seminary professor or maybe an Anglican priest.
 Whether he lectures grad students or delivers high church homilies, the whiff of academia is also unmistakable.
-For his part, the moderator has a bushy beard perfumed by pipe tobacco.
+For the moderator’s part, within this visualized scenario, he undoubtedly has a bushy beard perfumed by pipe tobacco.

-While punctuated with occasional pejorative outbursts and invectives, the debate is structured and civilized – if civilized were wrapped in smugness, unmasked disdain, and tweed, that is, not to mention the three-dollar words and highfalutin phrases bandied about.
+While punctuated with occasional pejorative outbursts and invectives, the debate is structured and civilized – if civilized were wrapped in smugness, unmasked disdain, and tweed, that is; not to mention the three-dollar words and highfalutin phrases bandied about.
 As a matter of course, though, official and formal apologetic debates tend to reinforce the various opinions and beliefs of the audience.
 The atheist scores some points.
 The Christian scores some points.
-At the end of the event, the audience retreats to their preferred enclaves/gastropubs and debates the merits of the debate.
+At the end of the event, the audience retreats to their preferred enclaves/gastropubs and debates the merits of the formal debate.
 The atheists, while convinced that they would’ve better handled the Christian apologist’s sharper jabs, are more convinced than ever that God doesn’t exist.
 Likewise, the Christians, while convinced that they would’ve better handled the atheist apologist’s sharper jabs, are more convinced than ever that God exists.
 Having been part of the former group, feel free to now count me among the latter group.
-I enjoy a good apologetics debate as much as the next John Frame fanboy.
+I enjoy a good apologetics debate as much as the next John Frame fanboy (and I say that as someone who has been aided immensely by Frame’s books).

 Informal conversations are not bound by official rules and expectations.
 No doubt, as any and all readers of this article can attest, informal conversations with people with whom we disagree are often not even bound by unofficial cultural expectations of politeness and kindness.
 The checks and balances built into official debate rules are nowhere near the kitchen table, living room, café, or anywhere else informal conversations take place.
 In turn, the conversations are messy and disorganized, often cutting off through-lines-of-action and leaving many good points dangling in a conversation nether land while chasing the more contradictory and sensational points.
 At times, the conservations turn ugly and unproductive.